exercism/jq/exercises/practice/collatz-conjecture/.docs/instructions.md

 Given a number n, return the number of steps required to reach 1.

+If the function receives an invalid input, it should [error out](https://jqlang.github.io/jq/manual/#halt_error) with the message `"Only positive integers are allowed"`

 ## Examples

 Starting with n = 12, the steps would be as follows: